codesbyshamil/Quiziq/README.md

 - **Flutter:** 📱 Framework for building the mobile application.
 - **Firebase:** 🔐 Integration for user authentication and data storage.
 - **Local Authentication:** 👆🔑 Utilized for fingerprint authentication.
-- **Other Flutter Libraries:** [Insert other significant libraries or tools used in the development process]

 ## Getting Started 🚀